hashicorp/demo-terraform-101/README.md

 Before and after code for a _Terraform Introduction_ class.

-## Terraform Enterprise
+## Terraform Cloud

-This branch is for use with a student's own AWS credentials and is intended to run on Terraform Enterprise (but can also run locally).
+This branch is for use with a student's own AWS credentials and is intended to run on Terraform Cloud (but can also run locally).

 Major changes: